abhinavsaipudi22/Cloud-Connected-Environmental-Data-Logger-with-Excel-Reporting/README.md

 # Cloud-Connected-Environmental-Data-Logger-with-Excel-Reporting
-Developed an IoT-based Environmental Data Logger using LPC2148, LM35, and MQ-2 sensors to monitor temperature and gas levels in real time.
-Data is transmitted via ESP-01 Wi-Fi to ThingSpeak for cloud monitoring and Excel reporting.
-The system features EEPROM-based threshold storage, LCD display, and buzzer alerts for abnormal conditions
+# Overview
+This project is an IoT-based Environmental Data Logger developed using the LPC2148 ARM7 Microcontroller.
+It continuously monitors environmental parameters such as temperature and gas leakage, displays the readings on an LCD, stores configuration data in EEPROM, and uploads sensor data to the ThingSpeak Cloud through the ESP-01 Wi-Fi module.
+The collected data can be viewed online and exported to Microsoft Excel for analysis and reporting.